dSONIQ Realphones

 **i**** – custom profiles available to owners of individual headphone calibration.

-(2) Load the factory snapshot Normal from the Mix set in the snapshot menu.
+(2) Load the factory snapshot Normal from the Reference set in the snapshot menu.
 It is an optimised setting, we recommend to use for all types of headphones.

-(You can achieve a similar result by loading the factory preset Mixing Basic – Optimised Correction – Standard Width from the Preset menu)
+(You can achieve a similar result by loading the factory preset Reference Monitoring - Normal from the Preset menu)

 (3) Switch between different sets of snapshots to use all the features of Realphones